leeboardtools/mimon/UIDesignNotes.md

         - Filter transactions

     - Account List
+        - Option to subtotal collapsed accounts.
+        - Subtotals need to take into account quantity definition
+        - Straighten out lot states.
-        - Totals/Subtotals
+        - Enable/disable row borders
-        - Options for:
-            - Top level sub-totals (A/L/E/I/Q)
-            - At each account with child accounts, have setting for sub-totals

-        - Collapsed accounts should show subtotals?
+        - Tweak annualGainResultToBalanceValue() in LotCellEditors.jsx to better handle the subtotal case?
+Maybe not, as already have cash-in values for contributions.

+        - Move call to getAccountStateForSubtotalRowInfo() to row render level?